msteenhagen/indoxicate/content/posts/reboot-food.md

 Only the gadget won’t fix things.
 Not a pandemic, and not our climate.

-I'll close with a quote, ironically from [Mombiot himself](https://www.theguardian.com/environment/georgemonbiot/2015/sep/24/meet-the-ecomodernists-ignorant-of-history-and-paradoxically-old-fashioned):
+I'll close with a quote, ironically from [Monbiot himself](https://www.theguardian.com/environment/georgemonbiot/2015/sep/24/meet-the-ecomodernists-ignorant-of-history-and-paradoxically-old-fashioned):

 _“Beware of simple solutions to complex problems.
 That is a crucial lesson from history; a lesson that intelligent people in every age keep failing to learn.”_